 My vision was that Curd Nerd could be a free resource available to home cheese makers around the world, so that they could learn and gain inspiration, as I wanted to.
 And I do believe that vision has come to fruition.

 With that said, Curd Nerd would not be where it is today if I hadn’t learnt and taken inspiration from “Artisan Cheese Making At Home.”
 I believe that this is still one of the leading cheese making books on the market, and I feel that every home cheese maker could benefit from having this book handy.

-A Cheese Making Ebook That Cannot Be Missed
+A Cheese Making Recipe Book That Cannot Be Missed

 The book goes through all the basics that you will need to know as a beginner to home cheese making.
 From the equipment and ingredients you may need, to processes, techniques and even habits of successful cheese making.
 Then you will start to go through cheese recipes for beginners such as Queso Blanco and Mascarpone.